Chapter 11 - Air Quality

 Air quality is one of the more complex of the resource areas treated in environmental documents.
 For many projects there is a substantial amount of interagency work done at the transportation planning stage.
 When a project moves into the PID stage, environmental planners and air quality specialists should attend any early coordination meetings held for air quality.

 For major projects, the local air district should be involved in at least one early meeting during project initiation.
 Also, the local air district should be invited to any public or agency scoping meeting held at the Project Approval and Environmental Document (PA&ED) phase.

 Here are some good questions to consider at this stage:

 - Is the project in an area where federal Clean Air Act conformity requirements apply?
 If so, does the project come from a conforming Regional Transportation Plan?

 - Are any project-level conformity issues present?
-Will a hot-spot analysis be needed for conformity?
+Will a hot-spot assessment or analysis be needed for conformity?